"I knew where she was walking to. She didn't really want this, she wanted the true queen to have it." Burk homecoming queen crowns her childhood friend

-BURKBURNETT (KFDX/KJTL) — From the mums to the football game, from the spirit of the fans to the pageantry of the Court, Homecoming is a Texas tradition that’s as old as time.
+BURKBURNETT, Texas (KFDX/KJTL) — From the mum flower arrangements to the football game, from the spirit of the fans to the pageantry of the court, homecoming is a Texas tradition that’s as old as time.

-Burkburnett High School celebrated their homecoming on Friday, September 23, 2022, with a thrilling come-from-behind victory after trailing at halftime against the Vernon Lions, 35-30, at Bulldogs Stadium.
+Burkburnett High School, located near the state’s northern border with Oklahoma, celebrated their homecoming on Friday, September 23, 2022, with a thrilling come-from-behind victory after trailing at halftime against the Vernon Lions, 35-30, at Bulldogs Stadium.

 But there was a moment during halftime that transcended all of that.